| A

 spirit of Chiang Mai and colours of the Indian Pahurat

+district.
 The melodies for the concert were composed by Thorsten

 Wollmann, who lived in Thailand for four years, where he